Building Defects & Regulations

 These categories are not mutually exclusive.
 For example, poor workmanship by a contractor can often amplify an error in the architect’s design.
 Alternatively, the failure of one element may lead to a secondary defect in a nearby element, for instance where rising damp in a structural wall causes dry rot in an adjoining timber floor.

-Material and construction defects
+Material and Construction Defects

 All building materials have a lifespan over which we can expect them to degrade, and all will fail at some point.
 If a building is well designed and constructed, proper maintenance might prolong that life.
 However, it is still true that all materials will at some point need to be replaced.